briantanseng/ash-url-checker/README.md

 -d briantanseng/ash-url-checker
 ```

-A CSV file will be created and updated with the status of your URLs.
+A CSV file will be created and updated in your output directory.
+This file will contain the status info of your URLs after cron's invocation.

 ### Cleanup
 ```